rdeeb/ZeroBase-Platform/docs/Widgets.md

 ## Usage

-Create a new class and extend `ZB_BaseWidget`.
+Create a new class and extend `BaseWidget`.
 After you do this the only thing left is to update the required functions for the widget to work.
 Lets take a closser look at the next example:

 ## Example